NikiSkaarup/cb/formations/dispersed.md

 # Dispersed

-"A loose formation that reduces unit vulnerability to ranged weapons"
+> A loose formation that reduces unit vulnerability to ranged weapons